On the geometry of silent and anisotropic big bang singularities: Results

 Turning more specifically to the assumptions formulated in Section~\ref{section:Assumptions}, the perhaps least natural of them is the requirement that $\hml_{U}\mK$ satisfy a weak off-diagonal exponential bound.
 However, under certain circumstances, the assumptions actually imply an improvement of this assumption.
-In fact, in the case of Einstein's vacuum equations in $3+1$-dimensions, Corollary~\ref{cor:improvedoffdiagexpbd} implies an improvement of the weak off-diagonal exponential bounds, assuming $\e_{\mK}<2\e_{\Spe}$; cf. Definition~\ref{def:offdiagonalexpdec}.
-Making suitable assumptions concerning the matter, cf. Corollary~\ref{cor:improvedoffdiagexpbd}, a similar conclusion holds for the Einstein-matter equations in $3+1$-dimensions.
+In fact, in the case of Einstein's vacuum equations in $3+1$-dimensions, Corollary~\ref{cor:improvedoffdiagexpbd} implies an improvement of the weak off-diagonal exponential bounds, assuming $\e_{\mK}<2\e_{\Spe}$; see Definition~\ref{def:offdiagonalexpdec}.
+Making suitable assumptions concerning the matter; see Corollary~\ref{cor:improvedoffdiagexpbd}; a similar conclusion holds for the Einstein-matter equations in $3+1$-dimensions.
 Turning to the assumed bounds concerning the norms, a more detailed analysis is necessary.
 This can, in general, be expected to be quite difficult.
-However, in the quiescent setting, discussed in Subsections~\ref{ssection:QuiescentResults} and \ref{ssection:NGQuiescentResults}, we do obtain improvements.
+However, in the quiescent setting, discussed in Subsections~\ref{ssection:QuiescentResults} and \ref{ssection:NGQuiescentResults}, we do obtain improvements; by quiescent setting we here mean a situation in which either (\ref{eq:qexpconvergencequiescentregimeintro}) is satisfied or $\g^{A}_{BC}=0$ for $A<\min\{B,C\}$ is satisfied (see Subsection~\ref{ssection:summary discussion ex} for a discussion of these conditions).